 - MRI.
-An MRI shows if any parts of the brain and spinal cord are damaged or scarred.
-This test will show if there’s inflammation in the optic nerve between the eye and the brain, which is called optic neuritis.
-This is often the first sign of MS in children.
+An MRI shows whether any parts of the brain and spinal cord are damaged.
+It can also show if there’s inflammation in the optic nerve between the eye and the brain, which is called optic neuritis.

 - Lumbar puncture.
 This is also known as a spinal tap.
-For this procedure, a sample of the fluid around the brain and spinal cord is removed and examined for signs of MS.
+For this procedure, a sample of the fluid that surrounds the brain and spinal cord is collected and examined for signs of MS.

 - Evoked potentials.
 This test shows how fast the signals move through the nerves.
 These signals will be slow in children with MS if there’s a history of optic neuritis.

-Although there’s no cure for MS, there are treatments aimed at improving flares and slowing progression of the disease:
+Although there’s no cure for MS, there are treatments aimed at reducing new lesions and relapses and slowing the progression of the disease:

-- Steroids can reduce inflammation and lessen the length and severity of flares.
+- Corticosteroids can reduce inflammation and lessen the length and severity of relapses.

-- Plasma exchange, which removes the antibodies attacking the myelin, can be used to treat a flare if steroids don’t work or aren’t tolerated.
+- Plasma exchange, which removes the antibodies attacking the myelin, can be used to treat a relapse if steroids do not work or are not tolerated.

 Specific symptoms can be treated with other medications to improve quality of life.